Quickstart¶

 ax[i].set_yticks([])

-By constructing the anisotropic diffusion operator using jaxdf
+By constructing the anisotropic diffusion operator using jaxdf, we've highlighted several key features of the library:

 - Performance: Using